troydhanson/fluxcap/README.md

 ##### MTU consideration

 When encapsulating packets, they grow.
-If the original packet was at the MTU of its network, and GRETAP encapsulation adds 24 bytes, then each packet may become two packets when sent over the tunnel.
-This occurs via IP fragmentation and is reversed on the remote end invisibly.
+If the original packet was at the MTU of its network, and GRETAP encapsulation adds 24 bytes (28 if a GRE key is used), then each packet may fragment into two packets when sent over the tunnel.
+This IP fragmentation is reversed on the remote end invisibly.

-However, fragmentation can be eliminated by either raising the MTU on the tunnel network, if that is an option, or by truncating the packets (`-s`) to a max length when encapsulating.
-On a network with a 1500 byte MTU, `-s 1476` leaves room for the GRETAP header and stays within MTU.
+Fragmentation can be eliminated by raising the MTU on the tunnel network, or by truncating the packets (`-s`) to a max length when encapsulating.

     fluxcap -tx -s 1476 -E gretap:192.168.102.100 ring

+The syntax above would truncate at 1476 bytes, so that adding a 24-byte GRETAP header attains maximum MTU without fragmentation (on a 1500-byte MTU network).

 ## Other features